ResearchandDestroy/DorXNG/README.md

 Checking Tor Connectivity..
 {"IsTor":true,"IP":"<tor-exit-node>"}
 ```
-If you see anything other than that, or if you start to see HTTP/500 response codes coming back from the SearXNG monitor script, kill the Docker container and spin up a new one.
+If you see anything other than that, or if you start to see `HTTP/500` response codes coming back from the SearXNG monitor script, kill the Docker container and spin up a new one.

+There really isn't a reason to run a ton of these containers (yet... 😉).
+While running multiple we use eight instances.
+See: [server.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/server.lst)

 The included [query.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/query.lst) file is every dork that currently exists on the [Google Hacking Database
 ](https://www.exploit-db.com/google-hacking-database).
 See: [ghdb_scraper.py](https://github.com/opsdisk/pagodo/blob/master/ghdb_scraper.py)